MediaWind/react_kiosk_engine/docs/jsonFormat.md

 - `checktextinputs` first verify that all required text inputs on the page are filled before proceeding to the rest of the actions.
 - `custom` triggers a custom action.
 For more informations, refer to the [custom action documentation](customAction.md).
 - `resetcustompage` sets the custom page to undefined.
+- `getappointments` executes a function to retrieve a person's appointments based on their national number or birth date.
+- `condition` is an action that allows other actions to be performed depending on the result of certain conditions.
+For example, custom functions like `appointmentsLength` can be created in the file [condition.ts](../utils/condition.ts) and used in conditions to determine if actions should be executed.
+These custom functions evaluate specific criteria and return a result that dictates the subsequent actions.
 #### Advanced button configuration

 ```json